Pale pink or pink

 $45 - $75

 Shown above is the famous "Chicago Counterfeit".

 The forgery was printed by Tinsa McMillan at the time the stamp was in circulation.
 She was caught before many were sold, they are now worth $200-$250 each.

-Interestingly at the time of Tinsa's arrest, at the Canadian Novelty Supply Company, in Ontario, Canada, Tinsa had in her back room, a perforating machine, a copying camera, copper electro type plates and sheets, gummed paper, arc lights etc. She recieved a one year sentance for her crime.
+Interestingly at the time of Tinsa's arrest, at the Canadian Novelty Supply Company, in Ontario, Canada, Tinsa had in her back room, a perforating machine, a copying camera, copper electro type plates and sheets, gummed paper, arc lights etc. She received a one year sentence for her crime.

 #248 was issued with the following plate #'s

 1, 3-5, 7-13, 16, 19-20, 22-23, 25-26, 30, 32

 As this was the Bureau of Printing and Engraving contract a small triangle was cut into the design at top left and top right in order to distinguish this printing from the earlier 1890 series

 There are eight singles and one block recorded